TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 ## Exploration of tables

-In data analysis it is common to inspect large amounts of data which in certain cases is stored in a tabular form.
-Pandas is a Python library that is able to produce `Data Frames` (similar to the `Data Frames` from the `R` programming language), and can produce summaries and visualisations in various output formats.
-The following example shows the recorded temperatures (Celsius) in Bristol as shown in the Wikipedia article[^bristol].
+In data analysis it is common to inspect large amounts of data which in certain cases is stored in a tabular form. `Pandas` is a Python library that is able to produce `Data Frames` (similar to the `Data Frames` from the `R` programming language), and can produce summaries and visualisations in various output formats.
+The following example shows the recorded temperatures (Celsius) in Bristol as shown in its Wikipedia article[^bristol].

 [^bristol]: https://en.wikipedia.org/wiki/Bristol